IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 # Integrating the Watson Developer Cloud AlchemyAPI AlchemyVision Image Tagging Service with Watson Explorer

-[IBM Watson Explorer](http://www.ibm.com/smarterplanet/us/en/ibmwatson/explorer.html) combines search and content analytics with unique cognitive computing capabilities available through external cloud services such as [Watson Developer Cloud](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/) to help users find and understand the information they need to work more efficiently and make better, more confident decisions.
+[IBM Watson Explorer](http://www.ibm.com/smarterplanet/us/en/ibmwatson/explorer.html) combines search and content analytics with unique cognitive computing capabilities available through external cloud services such as the [Watson Developer Cloud](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/) to help users find and understand the information they need to work more efficiently and make better, more confident decisions.

-The [Watson AlchemyVision](http://www.alchemyapi.com/products/alchemyvision) API employs our deep learning innovations to understand a picture’s content and context.
+The [Watson AlchemyVision](http://www.alchemyapi.com/products/alchemyvision) API employs deep learning innovations to understand a picture’s content and context.
 Organizations across a variety of industries — ranging from publishing and advertising to eCommerce and enterprise search — can effectively integrate images as part of big data analytics being used to make critical business decisions.

-AlchemyVision sees complex visual scenes in their entirety — without needing any textual clues — leveraging a holistic approach to understanding the multiple objects and surroundings in common smartphone photos and online images.
+The AlchemyVision API sees complex visual scenes in their entirety — without needing any textual clues — leveraging a holistic approach to understanding the multiple objects and surroundings in common smartphone photos and online images.

-There are additional cognitive functions available via the AlchemyAPI service in Bluemix that will be covered in other integration examples.
+This example uses the AlchemyAPI service available on Bluemix, which incorporates the AlchemyVision API.
+There are additional cognitive functions available via this service that will be covered in other integration examples.
 The full AlchemyAPI reference is available on the [AlchemyAPI website](http://www.alchemyapi.com/api).

-The goal of this tutorial is to demonstrate how to get started with an integration between Watson Explorer and the Watson AlchemyAPI service available on IBM Watson Developer Cloud.
-By the end of the tutorial you will have a modified Engine search collection that can send image data to a custom Bluemix Java application which uses AlchemyAPI for image analysis.
+The goal of this tutorial is to demonstrate how to get started with an integration between Watson Explorer and the Watson AlchemyAPI service available on Bluemix, in the IBM Watson Developer Cloud.
+By the end of the tutorial you will have a modified Engine search collection that can send image data to a custom Bluemix Java application which uses the AlchemyAPI service for image analysis.
 The Engine collection will store the AlchemyVision analysis results along with image thumbnails as search results.
 Finally, you will modify an Engine display and your AppBuilder application to display the image thumbnail search results.

 ![Screen shot of an Engine image search result.](images/engine-image-result.png)